maple24/Notes/Miscellaneous/README.md

 ## scss/sass
 SCSS, also known as Sassy CSS is one of the two syntax available to write Sass.
 Sass is a popular CSS preprossing language to generate CSS files.

-With Sass, you can reduce the number of times you repeat yourself and ensure you’re writing clean, maintainable code for the future.
+With Sass, you can reduce the number of times you repeat yourself and ensure you're writing clean, maintainable code for the future.
 It also allows us to do math using operators.
 We can perform simple calculations inside our code for better output.

 ## socket vs websocket
 > Even though they achieve (in general) similar things, yes, they are really different.
 WebSockets typically run from browsers connecting to Application Server over a protocol similar to HTTP that runs over TCP/IP.
 So they are primarily for Web Applications that require a permanent connection to its server.
 On the other hand, plain sockets are more powerful and generic.
 They run over TCP/IP but they are not restricted to browsers or HTTP protocol.
 They could be used to implement any kind of communication.